By Joe Orlando

 Would You Like To Be Featured In Our Magazine?

 If you are a collector of sports memorabilia or cards and would like to be featured in our monthly column entitled "Collector Profile," please fill out the form below and a member of our staff will personally contact you.
 We feature collectors with all types of interests and collections of all different sizes.
 It doesn't matter if your collection is worth $2 or $2,000,000; we would like to talk to you.
-If you have any questions, feel free to call me at 800-325-1121 ext.
-170 or email me at [email protected] The staff at Sportscard Market Report would like to thank you for your time and we look forward to hearing from you.
+If you have any questions, feel free to call us at 800-325-1121 or email [email protected].
+The staff at Sportscard Market Report would like to thank you for your time and we look forward to hearing from you.